Stadium tragedy exposes Indonesia's troubled soccer history | Sports-Games

 Data from Indonesia's soccer watchdog, Save Our Soccer, showed 78 people have died in game-related incidents over the past 28 years.

-“The Indonesia Football Association may have been negligent for not informing the police that security procedures at a football match are not the same as those at a demonstration.''
-FIFA, soccer's world governing body, prohibits the use of tear gas by on-field security or police at stadiums.
+"The Indonesia Football Association may have been negligent for not informing the police that security procedures at a football match are not the same as those at a demonstration.''
+FIFA, soccer's world governing body, advises against the use of tear gas at stadiums by on-field security or police who control and have responsibility for safety operations.

-Usman Hamid, executive director of Amnesty International Indonesia, said police who violated regulations should be tried in open court.
+Indonesia's national soccer association, known locally as PSSI, has long struggled to manage the game domestically.

 But chaotic administration continued until FIFA suspended Indonesia in 2015, a sanction that was lifted the following year.